PochariChun/classify-rv32i/README.md

 Expected a0 to be 285 not: 851982
 ```
 - **Solution**: Used bitwise left shift (`slli`) to multiply stride values by 4, aligning with 32-bit integer access.
 This approach simplified pointer adjustment, ensuring correct navigation through non-contiguous data segments.

+# Classify Custom Multiplication Implementation

+This implementation introduces a custom multiplication function in the `classify` operation, replacing the default `mul` instruction.
+The custom `mult` function uses binary shifting and addition to perform integer multiplication, which avoids reliance on the built-in `mul` instruction.

+## Essential Operations

+- **Binary Decomposition**: The function iterates through each bit in the multiplier (`t1`).
+For each set bit, the multiplicand (`t0`) is shifted by the bit's position and added to the accumulator.
+- **Bitwise Shifting and Accumulation**: The multiplicand is left-shifted, and the multiplier is right-shifted through each iteration to access individual bits.
+When a bit is set, the shifted multiplicand is added to the result.
+- **Loop and Condition Check**: The loop increments a counter and checks each bit in the multiplier, stopping when all bits have been processed.

+## Challenges and Solutions

+### Challenge 1: Avoiding the 'mul' Instruction
+- **Solution**: Designed a loop that decomposes the multiplication into shifts and additions, following the principles of binary multiplication.
+This removed the dependency on the `mul` instruction.

+### Challenge 2: Efficient Bitwise Manipulation
+- **Solution**: Used bitwise `AND` to check bits in the multiplier and bitwise shifts (`sll` and `srli`) for bit manipulation.
+This approach ensures efficient processing while remaining assembly-compatible.